Runtime Enforcement of Programmable Logic Controllers: A Formal language for monitored controllers

 Our \emph{monitored controllers}, written $\confCPS{\Edit}{J}$, consist of a controller $J$, for $J \in \mathbbm{Ctrl} \cup \mathbbm{Sleep} \cup \mathbbm{Sens} \cup \mathbbm{Comm} \cup \mathbbm{Act} $, and an edit automaton $\Edit$ enforcing the behaviour of $J$, according to the following transition rules, presented in the style of~\cite{MartinelliMatteucci2007}:

 Rule \rulename{Allow} is used for allowing observable actions emitted by the controller under scrutiny.
-By an application of Rule \rulename{Suppress}, incorrect actions emitted by (possibly corrupted) controllers are suppressed.
-Rule \rulename{Insert} is used to insert an action $\beta$ before an action $\alpha$ (of the controller) which is not allowed by the monitoring automata.
+By an application of Rule \rulename{Suppress}, incorrect actions $\alpha$ emitted by (possibly corrupted) controllers $J$ are suppressed, \emph{i.e.}, converted into (silent) $\tau$-actions.
+Rule \rulename{Insert} is used to insert an action $\alpha_1$ before an action $\alpha_2$ of the controller. {In the following, the metavariable $\beta$ will range over the same set of actions as $\alpha$, together with the \emph{silent action} $\tau$.}